idris119/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  checked server logs and corrected error 500 since Toys were not initialized

 - Update the number of likes for a toy

   - How I debugged:
+looked at the console  and noted json end of input error and the controller update method was not returning response added the response
 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  not  found error so i added a route to match delete in the config routes